cafeed28/replugged-nitrospoof/README.md

 - - Can use emojis if they are unavailable due to a lack of boosts (they are unavaiable with nitro, use this plugin even if you have nitro 😼)
 - - Removes unavailable emoji tint in emoji picker
-- Stream in 1080p/Source 60 fps quality
+- Stream in 1080p/Source 60 fps quality (use at your own risk! may lead to account ban)
 - Doesn't spoof premiumType

 ![image](https://cdn.discordapp.com/emojis/962730564840996964.png?size=20)